Xilef7/ros/README.md

 ## Motivation

 I'm building this project purely for learning purpose.
 The problems solved are mostly made up.
 The technologies chosen may not be the most suitable for this project.
+I intentionally chose new technologies just for the sake of learning them.
+I chose Next.js because I want to learn about the new React Server Components.
+I chose Convex and Liveblocks because I want the real-time update feature for this app.
+In this project, I experimented with LLM for generating some code which ends up not being used, but gave some ideas for the UI design.

 ## How to run locally